Aalok-adhikary/BankChurn-India-/README.md

 ![Status](https://img.shields.io/badge/Status-Deployable-success.svg)

 ## 📌 Overview
-**ChurnMind India** is an interactive web application that predicts bank customer churn using an Artificial Neural Network (ANN).
+**BankChurn India** is an interactive web application that predicts bank customer churn using an Artificial Neural Network (ANN).
 Built with Streamlit, the project enables real-time analysis of customer data to assess churn risk and support strategic decision-making in the banking sector.

 This project is tailored to Indian demographics and serves as an excellent portfolio piece for data science, machine learning, and fintech applications.